Feddman/makiJS/README.md

 ##Properties

 ####contentSrc:
 A string that allows you to specify a source file.
 Maki supports JSON and TXT extensions.
 If the file has a TXT extension maki will treat every new line in that file as an element.
-If the extension is JSON it will default to an "elements"-array at the top level of your JSON, if you want to override this you can use the content property.
+If the extension is JSON it will default to looping through the entire JSON.
+If you want to use a specific key you can set a .JSON extension to contentSrc and a string to specify the key in the content property below.

 ####content:
 An array of emmet strings or a single emmet string, also allows for a multidimensional array to extract elements into different arrays and re-use them in multiple cases.
 If there is a file with a JSON extension filled in as contentSrc, the content property will accept a string to specify which array in the JSON to use.